sarahkcarpenter/llm-evaluation-meaning-failures/README.md

 These failures often pass traditional evaluation metrics.

-Meaning-level failures represent a class of errors that are systematically under-detected by standard evaluation methods, because they preserve surface correctness while degrading semantic reliability.
+Meaning-level failures are systematically under-detected because they preserve surface correctness while degrading semantic reliability.
 They emerge through ambiguity, interpretation drift, or inconsistencies in how policies and instructions are applied.

 ## Example: Meaning-Level Failure